 I won’t lie.
 I’m fascinated by raw desserts.
 They are definitely one of my favorite things to make.
 Not only are they really easy to prepare, but I’m yet to make a raw dessert that wouldn’t turn out to be delicious.
 Like this raw lime cheesecake – creamy, slightly tart, and perfectly sweet.

-Smooth the filling out – I love using offset spatulas for smoothing out creams and icing.
-The size of the spatula you use depends on the size of the cake.
+For smoothing out the filling, I use offset spatulas.
+The size of the spatula I use depends on the size of the cake.
 The spatula should reach to about the center of the cake when held steady and comfortable.
 For the smoothing process itself, hold the spatula in the same place to an angle to the cake, tip at the center, and use the other hand to rotate the spring form pan.
 You could use a turnable, but it’s not necessary.

 Tools You’ll Need